Adjuntor/shiva/README.md

 ```

 # Updating
-To update the bot use the command below to ignore updating the config.py, keeping your local version.
+To update the bot use the command below.
 ```
 git pull
 ```